Sometimes, in your workshop or at home, you have something to hang.

-What type of wall plug to use
+What wall plug types to use?

-For each material from which walls can be built, I will discuss a few wall plugs from which you can select the wall plug that is most suitable for your job.
+For each material from which walls can be built, I will discuss a few plugs in this wall plug guide.

 Wall plugs for hollow bricks

-Universal wall plug
+1. Universal wall plug.

-Hammer fixing plug
+2. Hammer fixing plug.

 The hammer fixing plug can be described as a combination of a plug and a nail screw.

-In most cases, you will install the wall plug in the wall if it has already been placed through the piece you want to hang.
+In most cases, you will install the plug in the wall if it has already been placed through the piece you want to hang.

-A hammer fixing plug is stuck a lot deeper in the wall than a universal plug.
-The plug itself will spread open in the borehole.
+A hammer fixing plug will be stuck a lot deeper in the wall than a universal plug.

-As a final anchor for hollow stones, you can use the chemical anchor deep into the hole until it is full from the end to the beginning.
+After that, you need to inject the chemical anchor deep into the hole until it is full from the end to the beginning.

 The chemical anchor will quickly harden and form a rock hard plug.

 Wall plugs for drywall

-Universal drywall plug
+1. Universal drywall plug.

-Because the screw goes through the plug, this wall plug will contract and form a block at the rear of the drywall.
+Because the screw goes through the plug, these wall plug types will contract and form a block at the rear of the drywall.

 The advantage of these types of wall plugs is that you don’t have to pre-drill.

-The drill point, which ensures that the plug goes through the drywall, is pushed aside when you place the screw.
+The drill point, which ensures that the plug goes through the drywall, is pushed aside when you will place the screw.

 The toggle bolt has two sprung wings that spread out once they pass through the borehole.
-Then screw the whole thing together.

 Wall plugs for aerated concrete

 The difference with hollow stones is that when drilling, you have to make a drill hole that widens out at the back.
-You make such a hole with a cone drill.

 The chemical anchor can be used in the same way as with hollow stones to fix threaded rods in aerated concrete.

-Aerated concrete plug
+2. Aerated concrete plug.

-You can use this aerated concrete plug with spiral ribs to hang lighter weights.
-It is a lot faster to use than a chemical anchor, you insert this wall plug into the drill hole with a hammer and you can place your screw immediately.
+You just need to insert these types of wall plugs into the drill hole with a hammer, and you can place your screw immediately.

 Wall plugs for concrete

-The universal wall plug can also be used in concrete, a solid material.
-However, here the plug cannot spread open or cross-link.
+The universal wall plug types can also be used in concrete, a solid material.

 What happens is that the plug expands and presses against the edges of the drilled hole.

-Expanding Shield Anchor
+2. Expanding Shield Anchor.

 If you want to secure things in concrete, you can opt for a metal anchor.
 Make sure that when you are going to use it for an outdoor application that it is corrosion-resistant.

 Drill a hole and place the metal anchor by hitting it into the hole with a hammer.

 A chemical anchor is also a good choice for fixing things on a concrete surface.

 Just like with hollow bricks, you inject the chemical anchor deep into the hole until it is full from the end to the beginning.

-Build your workshop on a budget
+How to build your workshop on a budget?

 Building a workshop can be tough and involves a lot of trial and error.

-I know because I was there too.
-Thanks to the ultimate small shop, I gained better insights into building a workshop not seen anywhere else.
+Thanks to the knowledge of the ultimate small shop, that I have not seen anywhere else, I gained better insights into building a workshop.

 That’s how I could spend my budget more efficiently and save hundreds.